Problem definition¶

 Setting up problems¶

 Problem data is specified from applications and the Geant4 user interface using the Input API and loaded through “importers”.
-Different front ends to Celeritas use different sets of importers.
+Currently, Celeritas relies on Geant4 and external Geant4 data files for its setup.

 Standalone execution¶

-Standalone execution describes how to set up physics data (either through Geant4 or loaded through an external file) and other problem properties.
+Standalone execution describes how to set up Geant4 physics and what events to run.

 -